Lagrangian Approach to Quantum Mechanics

-In putting into (10) the momentum has been treated as a constant.
-The quantum equation for $<x|$ follows directly from the form of (10), as can be seen when we multiply the equation by $<x'|$ and integrate with respect to $x'$.
-It is obvious that the wave function defined by the integral (7) actually satisfies the Schr\"{o}dinger equation.
+The quantum equation for $<x|$ follows from the form of (15), as can be seen when we multiply the equation by $<x'|$ and integrate with respect to $x'$.
+The quantum equation is essentially the same as used for the derivation of the Schr\"{o}dinger equation.
+In putting into the Schr\"{o}dinger equation, however, the momentum should be treated as a constant.
+In general,

+In deriving the Schr\"{o}dinger equation, actually, the momentum has been treated as a constant.

-In scattering the effect of the scattering center on the free particles is represented by a potential energy which is appreciably different from zero only within a finite region.
-While the particles may approach from and recede to infinite distance, the potential energy is localized in space and can thus be regarded as an inhomogeneity.
+The potential scattering is represented by a potential energy which is appreciably different from zero only within a finite region.
+The Hamilton-Jacobi equation for scattering can then be written as